SamSemRod/CV_generated/README.md

+# My simple CV
-My simple CV, that can be generated to PDF
+that can be generated to PDF